 In some ways, the contemporary Native American flute doesn’t sound like the indigenous flutes of the far past.
 Recently, flutes have been refined through modern preferences.
 First they have been tuned to the piano and particular scales.
 Much of their timbre has been cleaned of the buzzy, raspy, and breathiness.
 And they have lost their ability to warble, which is a sound that appears to have been highly prized in earlier times.
-Such flutes could be blown forcefully with all holes covered while the pitch of the flute would repeatedly jump an octave higher before fall back to the lowest pitch, just to repeat the cycle of jumping and falling pitches.
+When such flute is blown forcefully with all finger holes covered, it will sound initially with the lowest pitch and then briefly jump an octave higher before fall back to the lowest pitch, just to repeat the cycle of jumping and falling pitches.
 Because of the pulsing nature of the sound, many first mistake the warble for a strong vibrato.
 To hear the difference, listen to the following recording that begins with a warble and followed by a vibrato on the same flute.

 Today, the warble is not a popular sound.
 The warble seems to be an acquired taste for a few, and a major dividing line between some traditionalist and the modernist.
 I believe a lot of the current popularity of contemporary NAF has a lot to do with a few musicians during the 80s and early 90s created a sound that was appealing to the masses.
 But it was different over 100 years ago.